Susan Miller Dorsey: Early life and education

 Susan Almira Miller was born in Penn Yan, New York, the daughter of James Miller and Hannah Benedict Miller.
 She graduated from Vassar College in 1877, and was a member of Phi Beta Kappa there.

 Career

 Dorsey taught at Wilson College and at Vassar before marrying and moving to California with her husband in the 1880s.
 She taught classics at Los Angeles High School, beginning in 1896.
 By 1902, she was working as a school administrator.
 She was named an assistant superintendent in 1913, and in 1920, Dorsey became the first female superintendent of Los Angeles City Schools.
 She would serve in that capacity until her retirement in 1929.

 Dorsey was a member of the board of trustees at Scripps College.
 In 1937 she spoke to the prohibitionist Women's Law Observance Association and denounced realist literature that dealt with or included "the seamy things of life".
-In 1937, Susan Miller Dorsey High School in the Crenshaw district of Los Angeles was dedicated in her honor.
+In 1937, Susan Miller Dorsey High School in the Baldwin Hills neighborhood of Los Angeles was dedicated in her honor.
 It was an adult high school in the 1950s.